-iMC7×0 Power Monitoring Device uses XML format to send the data, which is very common and easy to use also for third party software solutions.
+Device uses XML format to send the data, which is very common and easy to use also for third party software solutions.
 Protocol used for data transmission is TCP/IP.

 All sent readings are time-stamped for accurate reconstruction of received data (if communication is lost and data is sent afterwards).
 Therefore time synchronization of client and server is essential.
 For that purpose, server sends synchronization data packet to the device within every response to received data.
 If time difference is higher than +/- 2s, device resets its internal clock.
-For more information about used XML format see Appendix D.
+For more information about used XML format see Appendix D on page 187.

-Time synchronization with push system has the lowest priority.
-If any of other time synchronization sources is available (GPS, NTP, IRIG-B) they have priority to synchronize RTC.
+Time synchronisation with push system has the lowest priority.
+If NTP synchronisation source is available it has priority to synchronise RTC.

-By using time synchronization with push functionality device does not meet requirements for Class A Measuring device and can be used only as a Class S measuring device.
+By using time synchronisation with push functionality device does not meet requirements for Class A measuring device and can be used only as a Class S measuring device.